RRuschel/BLoad/readme.md

 ## Usage

-This method can be applied to several datasets which contain different length input, be it videos, audios, etc.
+This method can be applied to several datasets which contains different length inputs, be it videos, audios, etc.

 ## Running the Test Loader

-Execute the script with necessary arguments.
+Execute the script with the necessary arguments.

 ```
 python test_loader.py --AG_path "path/to/Action Genome/dataset" --max_size_defined 800